kubedb/cli/docs/guides/mongodb/clustering/sharding_concept.md

 You choose the shard key when sharding a collection.
 The choice of shard key cannot be changed after sharding.
 A sharded collection can have only one shard key.
 See [Shard Key Specification](https://docs.mongodb.com/manual/core/sharding-shard-key/#sharding-shard-key-creation).

 To shard a non-empty collection, the collection must have an index that starts with the shard key.
 For empty collections, MongoDB creates the index if the collection does not already have an appropriate index for the specified shard key.
-See Shard Key Indexes.

 The choice of shard key affects the performance, efficiency, and scalability of a sharded cluster.
 A cluster with the best possible hardware and infrastructure can be bottlenecked by the choice of shard key.
 The choice of shard key and its backing index can also affect the sharding strategy that your cluster can use.